-Gout is typically treated with diet and medications.
-Lifestyle recommendations are usually made to gout patients.
+Gout is one of the most painful types of arthritis and is characterized by sudden, severe bouts of redness, swelling, warmth, pain, and inflammation in one or more joints.
+Gout is typically treated with diet and medication.
+Lifestyle recommendations are usually made to gout patients, too.
 People with gout are advised to avoid alcohol or drink alcohol in moderation, drink plenty of water and fluids, maintain an ideal body weight, lose weight if overweight but avoid fasting or quick weight loss schemes, and to avoid eating foods high in purines.

-What to Eat if You Have Gout
+What to Eat If You Have Gout

 - Low-fat dairy products